MaximilianHanussek/VALET/README.md

 Before you copy the files to correct directories you can or have to edit them suiting your needs.

-- For the `virtual_cluster_scheduler` file you find under `/usr/local/bin/` please enter the maximal **compute node** number, which is handled by the `mnc` parameter.
-Per default this is set to 4.
-So if you start the initial cluster 3 instances and 3 volumes would be necessary regarding your assigned OpenStack quota.
-If the default values of the scheduler are used and the OpenStack project is just used for the virtual cluster an instance quota of 5 and 5 volumes would be required.
-If you have and want more resources please adjust the entered value to your needs.

 - The `VALET_balancer.timer` service is executed every minute if you want to broaden that, edit the `OnUnitActiveSec` to your needs.
 This time number affects the `VALET_balancer.service` and subsequently the `VALET_balancer_executor`script on how often it will be chekcked (every x min) how the cluster status is.
 The longer the time the less agressive nodes will be added and removed.
 Please edit this parameter to your needs.

-- For the `VALET_balancer.service` please enter the correct path of the Git repository directory where you can also find the `VALET_balancer_executor` for the parameter `WorkingDir` in the `[Service]` section.
-Further please enter the full path to the `VALET_balancer_executor` file, which should just be to replace `/path/to/` with the `WorkingDir` parameter from above.
+- For the `VALET_balancer.service` please enter the correct path of the Git repository directory where you can also find the `VALET_balancer_executor` for the parameter `WorkingDirectory` in the `[Service]` section.
+Further please enter the full path to the `VALET_balancer_executor` file, which should just be to replace `/path/to/` with the `WorkingDirectory` parameter from above.

+- In addition please add the location of the `OpenStack rc-file` in the `VALET_balancer_executor` file you find in the downloaded Git repo on the top level.

 - Place the file `VALET_balancer.timer` in the directory `/usr/lib/systemd/system/` (for CentOS 7) (root permission required)
 - Place the file `VALET_balancer.service` in the directory `/usr/lib/systemd/system/` (for CentOS 7) (root permission required)